*This post originally appeared in October 2012 and has been updated to reflect current FDA guidelines.

 What food and drinks contain arsenic?
 How does arsenic get in our food and drinks?

-Dr. Jackson:"The tools we use today are so sensitive that nearly all food and drink products will contain some measurable arsenic.
+Dr. Jackson: "The tools we use today are so sensitive that nearly all food and drink products will contain some measurable arsenic.
 Arsenic gets into food mainly through natural processes where plants take up arsenic from the soil.
-This could be arsenic that is naturally in the soil, derived from the rock which weathered to form the soil, or it could have been introduced by agricultural practices that are no longer used.
+This could be arsenic that is naturally in the soil, derived from the rock that weathered to form the soil, or it could have been introduced by agricultural practices that are no longer used.

 "In the past, inorganic arsenic was used as a pesticide, especially on orchards.
 That practice was largely discontinued in the 1950s; however, we are still left with ‘legacy’ arsenic that contaminates many old orchard soils.
 Similarly, organic arsenic compounds were used to control weeds, especially in cotton production and on golf courses.
-The use of these compounds has recently been discontinued by the EPA.
+The use of these compounds has recently been discontinued by the Environmental Protection Agency (EPA).

 "A different organic arsenic compound, roxarsone, was used as a feed additive for poultry, turkey and swine.
 This raised concerns about levels of arsenic in chicken meat and also arsenic getting into soil through use of the manure as fertilizer, so, consequently, in 2011 roxarsone was withdrawn from use as a feed additive.